runekaagaard/hypergen/DOCUMENTATION.rst

 Every time a client side event (onchange, onclick, etc.) triggers a callback view function on the server, the server returns a list of commands for the client to execute.
 Most of whom manipulates the DOM.

-On the server this looks like this:
+On the server it looks like this:

 .. code-block:: python